 7. Elitist Clientele

-There’s a status that seems to come with shopping at Whole Foods.
+There’s a status that seems to come with shopping at this grocery store.
 A sense of entitlement.
 It’s the fancy cars that zip around the parking lot.
 The perfectly coifed shoppers ducking in for their $7 juices.
 The lady that walks the produce aisle with a yoga mat in tow as Whole Foods produce stockers ogle her from behind.
 (True story).

 I like to shop for real foods with real people.
 I’d rather shop at Super Target or Publix or local farms.

-Update: May 2017 – It’s been a year and a half since I last shopped at Whole Foods.
+Update: May 2019 – It’s been a year and a half since I last shopped at Whole Foods.
 I went back for the first time this month – in another state and a store I’d never shopped at before.
-I still agree with everything above PLUS
+I still agree with everything above PLUS…

 #8.
 You are ALWAYS, ALWAYS in someone’s way.